Outcome Bias - Definition

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

-Outcome bias is a form of prejudice against a particular decision or event based on the results of previous decisions or events.
-Outcome bias is a common practice in the sense that people tend to judge the outcome of an event using the outcome of other related events regardless of different effects put in the formation of the events.
+Outcome bias is a form of cognitive prejudice against a particular decision or event based on the results of previous decisions or events.

-Outcome bias is a cognitive prejudice or inclination in which people focus on the outcomes of previous actions in judging the outcome of another without adequating evaluating the factors responsible for such outcomes and the quality that makes the present action different from past ones.
+Outcome bias result in decisions without adequately evaluating the factors responsible for such outcomes and the quality that makes the present action different from past ones.